What makes someone a thought leader? The most important features at a glance

 What is thought leadership?

-For example, a mobility organization can claim thought leadership by sharing insights about the future of urban mobility, sustainability and behavior change.
-They can do this by publishing studies, collaborating with cities, and sharing opinion pieces.
-When policymakers and companies consult them first about sustainable mobility, it proves their status as a thought leader.
+For example, a mobility organization can claim thought leadership by sharing insights about the future of urban mobility, sustainability, and behavioral change.
+This can be done by publishing studies, collaborating with cities, and sharing opinion pieces.
+When policy makers and companies are the first to consult them about sustainable mobility, it proves their status as thought leaders.

-Why do you want to become a thought leader?
+Why do you want to be a thought leader?

 In a world where countless voices compete for attention, it's important to stand out.
 Thought leadership helps you rise above the crowd and build trust.
-As a knowledge authority, you are more likely to be approached by media, potential clients and partners for your opinions and insights.
+As a knowledge authority, you are more often approached by media, potential customers and partners for your opinion and insights.
 It strengthens your authority, increases your visibility and opens doors to new opportunities.

 The difference between an expert and a thought leader is simple: an expert knows a lot, a thought leader shares a lot.
-An expert possesses in-depth knowledge, but a thought leader uses this knowledge to actively lead the conversation.
-They publish articles, speak at events, appear in the media and inspire others with their views.
+An expert has in-depth knowledge, but a thought leader uses this knowledge to actively lead the conversation.
+They publish articles, speak at events, appear in the media and inspire others with their vision.

 The 5 criteria of a thought leader